Covid-19 Virtual Engagement Archive

-During the COVID-19 pandemic, Tonika began accepting many invitations from organizations, government entities and educational institutions to do virtual presentations discussing her work.
+During the COVID-19 pandemic, Tonika began accepting many invitations from organizations, government entities, educational institutions and museums to do virtual engagements discussing her work.
 Some of those virtual engagements are archived here.

 On October 8, 2020, Tonika Johnson was in conversation with Lee Bey, architecture critic, photographer, community historian, and author for the sixth installment of Common Ground, a weekly conversation series with activists, social justice practitioners, and changemakers by New York based, independent arts forum Brooklyn Rail.